Ayisha-789/EDU-PULSE/docs/SPEC.md

 | **Finished** | Finished | All identified concepts have reached 100% mastery. |
 | **Stopped** | Finished | The run reaches its revision or spend limit before all concepts reach 100%. |

 **What can send work backwards:** The **Targeted Evaluation** state can send the work back to **Targeted Material Retrieval** when the student's score for that concept is below 100%.
-This creates the revision → re-testing loop.
+If the concept reaches 100%, the agent checks the remaining concepts.
+If any other concept is still below 100%, that concept is sent to **Targeted Material Retrieval**.

 **What the run decides that the diagram cannot show:**  The agent decides which concepts need revision based on the student's concept-wise quiz scores, retrieves the relevant material for those concepts, decides when a targeted re-test is needed, and decides whether the concept has reached 100% mastery or needs another revision cycle.
 The agent also decides which concept to handle next when multiple concepts are not mastered.